Zoonoses & Parasitic Diseases (i.e., Worms)

 A severe hookworm infestation can pose serious health problems and even death, from a severe anemia, in puppies and kittens.
 Other clinical signs of hookworms in dogs and cats are diarrhea, blood in the stool, weight loss and weakness.

-Hookworms are considered a human health hazard since the infective larvae can penetrate the skin and migrate locally.
+Hookworms are considered a human health hazard since the infectious larvae can penetrate the skin and migrate locally.
 This is called cutaneous larval migrans.
 Clinical signs in humans are localized to the site of larval entry, particularly in the hands and feet.
 The lesions are usually red and very itchy.
 So anyone running barefoot in moist, sandy areas, or in their yard or park where the grass is wet can contract visceral larval migrans from hookworm larvae.

 The adult tapeworm is made up of many small segments called proglotids, each about the size of a grain of white rice.
 Usually, single proglotid segments, which contain tapeworm eggs, break off the tail end of the tapeworm and are passed into the stool.
 These segments sometimes will remain visible on the pets rear after it has had a bowel movement.
 They may also crawl out of the anus when the dog is very relaxed or sleeping.

 Tapeworms are a common intestinal parasite.
 There are two primary ways that dogs and cats can become infected with tapeworms.
-Pets can swallow a flea when they are chewing or licking themselves, and if that adult flea contains infective tapeworm larvae, then the pet will become infected with tapeworms.
+Pets can swallow a flea when they are chewing or licking themselves, and if that adult flea contains infectious tapeworm larvae, then the pet will become infected with tapeworms.
 Less commonly, dogs and cats can become infected when they eat a rodent, which can harbor a different species of the tapeworm.

 Humans can become infected with tapeworms if they ingest the eggs from soil, hands or objects contaminated by dog or cat feces.
 Most cases involve young children eating dirt contaminated with animal feces.